commodityvectors/circus/docs/source/for-ops/circusweb.rst

 Nginx versions < 1.3.13 do not have websocket support built-in.

-To provide websocket support for circus-web when using Nginx < 1.3.13, you can combine Nginx with Varnish or HAProxy.
-That is, Nginx in front of circus-web, with Varnish or HAProxy in front of Nginx.
+To provide websocket support for cvec_circus-web when using Nginx < 1.3.13, you can combine Nginx with Varnish or HAProxy.
+That is, Nginx in front of cvec_circus-web, with Varnish or HAProxy in front of Nginx.

-The example below shows the combined Nginix and Varnish configuration required to proxy circus-web and provide websocket support.
+The example below shows the combined Nginix and Varnish configuration required to proxy cvec_circus-web and provide websocket support.

 **Nginx configuration:**

 .. code-block:: ini

-    upstream circusweb_server {
+    upstream cvec_circusweb_server {
       server 127.0.0.1:8080;
     }